-In its first stage (11th-13th June, Berlin) “sounding the city” was opened to participation of 15 artists/researchers maximum, that develop a critical work of artistic or academic researching into soundscape sphere’s or, in a widest sense, into relationships between sound and urban spaces.
+In its first stage (11th-13th June, Berlin) “sounding the city” is opened to participation of 15 artists/researchers maximum, that develop a critical work of artistic or academic researching into soundscape sphere’s or, in a widest sense, into relationships between sound and urban spaces.
 Each participant must submit an application with a sounding work (stereophonic, bichannel or monophonic; for loud-speakers or earphones) made preferentially into the urban environment where the first stage of the project takes place (Instituto Cervantes in Berlin) or a brief academic study.
 In both cases presentations must show the work own perspective.

-|FASE 2014 PARTNERS:||PERMANENT INTERNATIONAL RESEARCH GROUP “sounding the city: critical approaches to urban soundscapes”:|
+|FASE 2014 PARTNERS:||PERMANENT INTERNATIONAL RESEARCH GROUP “sounding the city: critical approaches to urban soundscapes”|

-Ricardo Atienza (Konstfack, Stocoklm)
+|Ricardo Atienza (Konstfack, Stocoklm)

 José Luis Carles